anyproto/docs/community/community-forum/README.md

 ### How to Join the Community?

 If you want to post on the Anytype Community Forum, you need an account there.
-In your desktop app, click _**Help > Anytype Community**_:
+In your desktop app, click _**Help>Anytype Community**_

 <figure><img src="../../.gitbook/assets/Join Anytype Community on desktop (1).jpg" alt=""><figcaption></figcaption></figure>